Updated: May 7

 Do you need more help with your newborn’s sleep?

 Many problems new parents struggle with such as colic, fussiness and feeding issues can stem from lack of sleep.
 Perfect Little Sleepers can help with gentle, proven, settling techniques with a holistic sleep assessment and plan tailored to your newborn and your parenting style.
-Please click here to view my sleep packages.
+Please click here to view my newborn sleep shaper package and here for my NEW newborn sleep guide

 Interested in attending classes with your newborn?